 Can I use a different cheese?

 I love smoked Gouda cheese for how much flavor it adds to the mushroom tacos (and the smokiness kind of adds a “meaty” quality to this meatless meal).
+It’s so good on a football themed charcuterie board, too.

 If you can’t find smoked Gouda, you can also use sharp Cheddar, Monterey Jack or pepper jack cheese in this mushroom tacos recipe.